slopezpereyra/EEG-artifacts/README.md

 NOTE: Log Print Time:  2023-10-14 14:08:13
 NOTE: Elapsed Time: 8.54647764762243 mins
 ```

-If one considers that artifact detection on an EEG record of this size usually
-takes days or weeks of tedious, non-standardized work, this run-time is excellent.
-However, the run-time can be improved if the EEG is resampled, at the cost of
-loosing resolution.

 ### Automated spindle detection

 The library contains implementations of two spindle